the-coder-kalisa/CognitoVault/CONTRIBUTING.md

 ### License

-By contributing to CognitoVault, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to CognitoVault, you agree that your contributions will be licensed under the [This License](LICENSE).